UKForeignOffice/lists/docs/update-prod-data.md

 # Steps to update the dev db with prod data

+## Pre-requisites

+- Login details for the FCDO AWS configuration https://github.com/UKForeignOffice/configurable-forms-infrastructure#kubectl-client-configuration
+- Connected to the VPN and authenticated.
+See [connecting to the test db](https://github.com/UKForeignOffice/lists/blob/master/docs/connecting-to-test-db.md#connecting-to-test-environment-database) for more details
+- Set your context to `fco-forms-prod`. `% kubectx fco-forms-prod`
+- postgres running on your machine locally
+  - `% docker compose up postgres`

-## 1 - Take a Dump of Data from Production and Export to a File
+## 1 - Get a dump of data from production and export to a file

-Take a dump of the data from the production environment and export it to a file.
+Get a dump of the data from the production environment and export it to a file.
 This file will contain all of the data that is currently in the production database.

 You will first have to use **kubectl** to get the list of available pods `kubectl get pod` Locate the one with the prefix `lists-postgres- `